A Vision For the Future—for Albertans, by Albertans

 Alberta’s opportunity to contribute to global solutions in agriculture, energy, and health is immense.
 Seizing this opportunity will take big ideas, lots of collaboration, and a little “can do” attitude.

-We have invited leading experts, business leaders, innovators, and other thought leaders across Canada to share their big ideas to advance Alberta’s missions and moonshots in a series of submitted discussion papers.
+We have invited top experts, business leaders, innovators, and other thought leaders across Canada to share their big ideas to advance Alberta’s missions and moonshots in a series of submitted discussion papers.
 These papers are intended to inspire action and catalyze conversations around Alberta’s opportunity.

 By Dr. Larry Martin, Principal, Agri-Food Management Excellence